Geommu: Costume and sword

-Performing Geommu
+Performing geommu

 Geommu is a group dancing activity performed by 6 to 8 performers.
-It has two unique characters which are Chum-sawi, a dance motion, and 'Changdan, rhythmic cycle or ‘long and short’.
+It has two unique characters which are chumsawi, a dance motion, and changdan, rhythmic cycle or 'long and short'.
 There are three typical motions, Ipchum-sawi, Anjeon-sawi, and Yeonpungdae.
 In Ipchum-sawi the dancers form two rows and stand face to face.
 Anjeon-sawi is to dance kneeling down while maintaining the two rows of Ipchum-sawi.
 The last motion, Yeonpungdae, the dancers form a circle and rotate in pattern.

 Variations

-Geommu is a compound of the Korean words "Geom", meaning sword, and "mu", meaning dance.
+Geommu is a compound of the Korean words "geom", meaning sword, and "mu", meaning dance.
 This name applies to the base martial form of the dance.
-The dance is also known by the term Hwangchangmu in reference to its origin story.
-The royal court version of the dance is called Jinju Geommu.
+The dance is also known by the term hwangchangmu in reference to its origin story.
+The royal court version of the dance is called Jinju geommu.

 Geommu and Changdan rhythmic patterns

 In Geommu, special rhythmic cycles called Changdan appear.
 Changdan is usually made by Janggu, a double-headed hourglass drum and Buk, a barrel drum.
 In Korea there are many variations of Changdan with each name designating a certain type of meter, tempo, and beat.
 Basic nature of Korean rhythmic patterns may be described as having these four main characteristics (Garland encyclopedia of world: East Asia- China, Japan, Korea, p.
 901).